Gearshift-Interactive/Cogwheel/README.md

 # Cogwheel
-Cogwheel is a programming language.
+Cogwheel is a programming language that is currently WIP

 ## Usage